AbhijitKolambe/Interview-Prep/React-Native.md

 ### What actually happens:
 - Reassigning props only changes the local variable
 - React does not track this change
-- No re-render is triggered
+- No re-render is triggere
 - Parent state remains unchanged
 - Change is not persistent